 It is the expectation of the College of Psychology that students will make every attempt to complete their dissertation by the end of the fourth year.
-Dissertations are the culmination of students' work in the PsyD program and are done under the supervision of faculty.
+Dissertations are the culmination of your work in the Psy.D. program and are done under the supervision of faculty.
 These are independent, original works of publishable quality reviewed by a faculty chair and a dissertation committee.
-Along with the written work, students will also provide an oral, public defense of their research.
-To assist in the completion of their dissertation, Year 4 students are provided workshops designed to assist in the completion of their dissertation and in preparing for the applications and interviews required to obtain an internship.
+Along with the written work, you will also provide an oral, public defense of your research.

-Year 5 students are no longer on campus but are engaged full time at an internship site.
+Year 5: The fifth year of the program is completed off campus at a full-time internship site.
 There are various levels of training offered during this year with the highest being an APA accredited internship.
-All students will be required by the College of Psychology to apply for APA accredited internships.1
+All students will be required by the College of Psychology to apply for APA accredited internships.1 graduate from the program and receive your Doctor of Psychology (Psy.D.) degree.

-When a student has completed their internship year and all other program requirements (dissertation, etc.) they have officially graduated from the program and will be granted their doctorate.
+Upon successful completion of your internship year and all other program requirements (dissertation, etc.), you will

-Each state has separate requirements regarding licensure as a psychologist.
+Licensure: Each state has separate requirements regarding licensure as a psychologist.
 California requires two years (3,000 hours) of supervised professional experience, at least 1,500 of which must be completed post-doctoral.
 Students in the PsyD program with have 3 years of practicums and a full year of internship.
 These supervised clinical experiences will be far in excess of the 1,500 pre-doctoral hours California allows towards licensure.